 Cockpit doesn't require any introduction.
-If you are a Linux admin, you should've definitely used it or at least heard of it.
+If you are a Linux admin, you should've definitely used it or at least heard about it.
 Cockpit is a free, open source web-based server administration tool used to monitor and administer Linux servers via a web browser.
 In this guide, we will see how to manage KVM virtual machines using Cockpit web console interface.

 Obviously, you should have installed KVM in your Linux server.
 The following guides explains how to install and configure KVM in CentOS 8 and Ubuntu 20.04 LTS server editions.

 - Install And Configure KVM In CentOS 8 Server

 - Install And Configure KVM In Ubuntu 20.04 Headless Server